wongfei2009/mcp-puppeteer/README.md

 ### Using Custom Puppeteer Options

 You can configure Puppeteer launch options by providing a JSON string in the `PUPPETEER_ARGS` environment variable.
-This allows you to customize browser behavior without modifying the server code.

 #### Example: Using Firefox Instead of Chrome